MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/6-add-parameters-variables-bicep-template.md

 ## Automatically set the SKUs for each environment type

-1. In the *main.bicep* file in Visual Studio Code, add the following Bicep code below the parameters that you created in the previous task:
+1. In the *main.bicep* file in Visual Studio Code, add the following Bicep parameter below the parameters that you created in the previous task:

    :::code language="bicep" source="code/6-template-2.bicep" range="5-9":::

    Notice that you're defining a parameter with a set of allowed values, but you're not specifying a default value for this parameter.

-1. Below the line that declares the `appServicePlanName` variable, add the following Bicep code:
+1. Below the line that declares the `appServicePlanName` variable, add the following variable definitions:

    :::code language="bicep" source="code/6-template-2.bicep" range="12-14" :::